 Severe signs of separation anxiety in dogs

-If you’re concerned about the signs of separation anxiety that your dog is showing, a trip to the vet might be the best course of action.
+If you’re concerned about the behaviour that your dog is showing, a trip to the vet might be the best course of action for medication for dog separation anxiety.
 Your vet can help to identify the possible causes and triggers of your dog’s anxiety, rule-out any possible medical conditions, and formulate the best treatment plan.
 This may be a combination of behavioural training, pre-emptive strategies, supplements, and for more serious cases, medication.

 Disclaimer: This information is general advice only.
 Before starting any treatment or supplement with your pet, please consult your vet first for the best approach to getting your pet back to their best health.